sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/js-foreach/README.md

 })
 ```

-Arrow functions have some other interesting features, but for now the important thing is getting used to thinking of them as functions.
+Arrow functions have some other interesting features, but for now the important thing is getting used to thinking of them as normal functions.

 ## Using `.forEach`

-* `.forEach` is a method on arrays.
-* It takes one argument: A function definition
-* That function will be called with each element in the array, one after another
+`.forEach` is a method on arrays, and it takes one argument: A function definition.
+That function will be called with each element in the array, one after another.
+For example:

 ```js
 const activeUsers = document.querySelector(".active-users")